cvignola/nsolid-bluemix/Blogpost.md

 IBM recently announced the availability of Kubernetes for the Bluemix Container Service on the IBM Cloud, adding to an impressive list of services, including Watson Cognitive, BlockChain, Financial, Weather, Cloud Foundry, and many more.

-The Bluemix Container Service provides many advantages for managing a containerized environment, including service discovery, load balancing and abstracting away hardware are just a few from a very long list of benefits.
+The Bluemix Container Service provides many advantages for managing a containerized environment, including service discovery, load balancing, and abstracting away hardware are just a few from a very long list of benefits.

 We are going to look at how to setup a Kubernetes cluster using the Bluemix Container Service, and how to deploy N|Solid to that environment.